 Maybe you're already scheduled to get the COVID-19 vaccine, or maybe you're just planing ahead.
 Either way, with chatter about what side effects to expect, you might be a little nervous.

-According to the Centers for Disease Control and Prevention (CDC), common vaccine side effects are pain and swelling in the arm that received the injection as well as fever, chills, tiredness and headache.
+According to the Centers for Disease Control and Prevention (CDC), common vaccine side effects (from both the primary and booster shots) are pain and swelling in the arm that received the injection as well as fever, chills, tiredness and headache.

 These are normal.
 Let's repeat that: These are all normal.

 While a symptom like a fever might make you think something is going wrong, it's actually a sign that all is right.